-An attorney can make a motion for bail reduction or release on your own recognizance.
-Sometimes, bail conditions might even be suggested by the attorney, such as proposing, if the client is released, he should be required to wear a GPS monitor, or house arrest.
+Oftentimes, the attorney can make a motion for bail reduction or release on your own recognizance.
+Sometimes, bail conditions might even be suggested by the attorney, such as proposing, if the client is released, he should be required to of wear a GPS monitor.
 The authorities will know where he is at all times.
-The court can order house arrest as a condition of his release, which means he would have to remain in his home unless he has permission to go to work, see his attorney, doctor, etc.
+They can subject him to house arrest which means he would have to remain in his home unless he has permission to go to work, see his attorney, doctor, etc.

-The court can subject a person to what's called "Intensive Supervision" so even though he's out on bail, he has to personally check-in at the Probation Department or Pretrial Services Department every week just to make sure he is not absconding, and complying with his bail conditions.
+They can subject a person to what's called "Intensive Supervision" so even though he's out on bail, he has to check-in person at the Probation Department or Pre-trial Services Department every week just to make sure he is not absconding.